 Personalize your messages:

-2. The personalized message suggests the user with a product image and URL intended action.
+2. The personalized message suggests to the user with a product image and URL intended action.
 Remind them periodically and encourage them to convert.
 This will help in speed up the process as well.

 How will you get your shoppers back to the website?